 If you are an RIT employee or family member of an RIT employee and take 6 or more credit hours at RIT, you are considered a student under the NYS Public Health Law 2165/2167.
 Therefore, employees and family members must comply with established NYS and RIT immunization requirements regardless of how long you have been associated with RIT.

 If you were honorably discharged within 10 years from the date of your application to RIT, you can submit your armed forces official vaccination records as proof of immunization.
 If there is a delay in obtaining your official vaccination records, the DD 214 Form (Separation of Service) will enable you to attend classes temporarily.

 NOTE: DD 214 does not fulfill the immunization requirements.
 We must receive your vaccination records.

 Online or Off-Campus Program/Major

-If all courses are completely online or off-campus, you are not subjected to immunization compliance.
+All incoming students are expected to provide valid proof of full COVID-19 vaccination with an RIT-approved vaccine, including students studying online or off-campus.
+If all courses are completely online or off-campus, you are not subjected to immunization compliance for MMR, meningococcal receipt of information, or meningococcal tetravalent vaccination (MCV-ACYW).
+If you will not be on campus for any reason, you may request an exemption from the COVID-19 vaccine requirement by calling the Student Health Center at 585-475-2255.
 If your program is online/off-campus, but you attend an on-campus orientation, on-campus course or other event, you are subjected to immunization compliance.